-4.3.3 Global Parameters
+4.3.3.
+Global Parameters

-A normal parameter defined at the main circuit level will have global scope.
-Such parameters suffer from limitations, such as: (1) they are constant during the simulation, and (2) the parameter may be redefined within a subcircuit, which would change the value in the subcircuit and below.
-Global parameters address these limitations.
+A normal parameter defined using .PARAM at the main circuit level will have global scope.
+However, such parameters may be redefined within a subcircuit, which would change the value in the subcircuit and below.

-A global parameter differs from a normal parameter in that it can only be defined at the main circuit level, and it is allowed to change during a simulation.
-Global parameters act as variables rather than constants during the simulation.
+A global parameter, defined using .global\param, differs from a normal parameter in that it can only be defined at the main circuit level.
+Both types of parameters can be modified by netlist commands such as .STEP and .SAMPLING, as long as they are globally scoped.

 Examples of some global parameter usages are: